agheeraert/pmdlearn/README.md

 ```

 ### Tutorial
-In the notebook folder, there is a step by step notebook to reproduce the DPCN and CPCN analyzes for IGPS in Gheeraert, Aria, et al. "Exploring allosteric pathways of a v-type enzyme with dynamical perturbation networks." ***J. Phys.
+In the notebook folder, there is a step by step notebook to reproduce the DPCN and CPCN analyzes for IGPS in [1]
+### References
+DPCN analysis:
+Gheeraert, Aria, Lorenza Pacini, Victor S. Batista, Laurent Vuillon, Claire Lesieur, and Ivan Rivalta.
+"Exploring allosteric pathways of a v-type enzyme with dynamical perturbation networks." ***J. Phys.
 Chem.
-B.*** 123.16 (2019): 3452-3461.
+B*** 123, no. 16 (2019): 3452-3461.

+cPCA analysis:
+[2] Gheeraert, Aria, Laurent Vuillon, Laurent Chaloin, Olivier Moncorgé, Thibaut Very, Serge Perez, Vincent Leroux et al. "Singular Interface Dynamics of the SARS-CoV-2 Delta Variant Explained with Contact Perturbation Analysis." ***J. Chem.
+Info.
+Model.***  (2022).